Acceptance Policy/Waiting List

 - All medications that are not “Self Given” will be administered only by the nurses.

-- All campers are covered by an accidental insurance policy.
+- All campers are covered by a secondary accidental insurance policy which only applies after the parent’s primary insurance policy has been used.
 The amount of coverage is small and intended only to cover the cost of office visits and simple emergency care.

-- All medical costs not covered by this policy are the responsibility of the camper’s parents/guardians.
+- All medical costs not covered by insurance are the responsibility of the camper’s parents/guardians.

 - Medical Change Form